Sumayya Vally: Career

 In 2023, Vally artistically directed and co-curated the inaugural Islamic Arts Biennale in Jeddah, Saudi Arabia.
-The event brings together contemporary artists from across the world alongside rare artefacts, drawn together through the themes of Qiblah (direction) and Hijra (migration).
+The event brings together many contemporary artists from across the world alongside rare artefacts, drawn together through the themes of Qiblah (direction) and Hijra (migration).
 That same year, she was appointed Honorary Professor of Practice at University College London’s The Bartlett School of Architecture.
-During her tenure, she will contribute to the Professional Practice Stream across The Bartlett School of Architecture and its Architecture MSci programme.
+During her tenure, she will make her contribution to the Professional Practice Stream across The Bartlett School of Architecture and its Architecture MSci programme.